-Hanna Griffiths Talks About Producing and Empowering Female Filmmakers, and Working in Hollywood.
+Producing Female Filmmakers, and Working in Hollywood.

-"I think it's important for females to see that they can write a script with girls in lead roles and it can sell worldwide.
-A young female writer-director can now get something made" - Hanna
+I think it's important for females to see that they can write a script with girls in lead roles and it can sell worldwide.

-Hanna also talked about her experience working with director Courtney Paige on The Sinners, praising her vision and creative approach to the film.
+We also talked about her experience working with director Courtney Paige on The Sinners, praising her vision and creative approach to the film.
 The Sinners has received critical acclaim from critics and audiences alike, with many praising the film's dark and moody atmosphere, as well as its strong performances from the cast.

-As she continues to work on new projects, she remains committed to promoting diversity and inclusion in the film industry, particularly for women and other underrepresented groups.
+Continuing to work on new projects, she remains committed to promoting diversity and inclusion in the film industry, particularly for women and other underrepresented groups.

 Read the full interview by Gill Pringle on stack.com